cdrummey216/whoami/framing.md

 ‘I must choose’ because the identity is a product of a free will.
 The choice inherent to a variable answer holds bearing on how we perceive and define our selves in the world.
 Unless we choose to end our selves early, we will continue living in real-time.

 *Is anything that "must be chosen" really a choice?*

-- An alternative to any choice is always available.
-We can choose to die, which is the choice to end choice.
-To end choice is to void the requirement to choose (ever again).
-- The only choice that is unavailable to us at any time is the choice to ‘not choose’.
+* I must choose if I want to continue to live in real-time.
-- We live in the present, or real-time.
+* We live in the present, or real-time.
 Real-time is a continuous stream of stimuli that we must respond to in order to live and continue to live.
 The choice lies in how we respond at every moment.
+* A single alternative is always available that will end all choice.
+We can choose to die, which is the choice to preclude all other future choices.
+'To preclude all other choices' is to void the requirement that we 'must choose'.
+So, we always have the ability to 'exit', which can be thought of as a universal choice that allows anyone to escape the 'must choose' requirement.
+* To put it differently, if we are ready and we are willing, we can decide to 'not choose' anymore by making the final choice to end choice by ending our life.
+The END iteration and the Conversation with Death show that the end of life is a choice in some cases and that it is final in all cases.
+* The only choice that is unavailable to us if we choose to live is the choice to ‘not choose’.
+In other words, we must respond to real-time in order to live.
+* Foregoing the choice to die in any case is tantamount to choosing to live, because life and death are binary/exclusive.
+By choosing to not die, we are choosing to live.
-So, if we must choose how to respond to real-time, we should choose a response that reflects our ideal self.
+* If we must choose how to respond to real-time, we should choose a response that reflects our ideal self.

 ‘I must be (live)’ because the energy quotient will drive me ever onwards.
 The vision of my self that guides all my interactions.
 What I choose to eat, say, practice, make, do, believe, produce, cultivate, share and create will flow out from my self.
 And the vision will have a place, the special place in time where your ideal self exists.